Bruise Pristine: Composition

 The song is a heavy riff-based track and is notable for its "behind the bridge" guitar solo.
 The guitars feature F-A-D-G-C-C tuning.
 It opens with a natural harmonics riff on the 12th fret and proceeds with an overdriven riff that is played during the verses.
 During the chorus there is a chromatic power chord progression from F to G.

-There are three official versions of the song that have been released: the 1995 single version, the album track and the radio edit.
+There are four official versions of the song that have been released: the 1995 single version, the album track, the radio edit and the 2026 RE-CREATED version.
 The radio edit is intended to be more radio-friendly; after the intro it cuts directly to the vocal verse and the solo is cut short.

 Release

 "Bruise Pristine" was originally released on record label Fierce Panda as a split seven-inch single with Soup in October 1995.
 This version is different from the one which later appeared on their 1996 debut album.
 The 1995 single version was later featured on the Fierce Panda compilation Nings and Roundabouts.

 The song was released on 12 May 1997 by record label Virgin as the fifth and final single from Placebo.
 It was released on 7" vinyl, cassette and CD.
 The single charted at number 14 in the UK Singles Chart.
 A music video was made to promote the single.

+In 2026, the song was remastered as part of Placebo RE-CREATED, a project celebrating the 30th anniversary of the original album.
+It was released as a single digitally on 27 March 2026.